 It also demonstrates that the proposed investment programme is financially viable by indicating that the underlying HRA debt is repayable within the 30-year period of the Business Plan, should the Council choose to do so.
 There is, however, no obligation to repay debt and the MTFS does not assume this is the case.
 Further borrowing to fund HRA investment is now limited by prudence rather than the old system of an imposed borrowing cap.
-Currently the HRA borrowing requirement stands at £78.5m and is expected to increase to £81.5m by the end of the MTFS period.
+Currently the HRA borrowing requirement stands at £78.9m and is expected to increase to £82.8m by the end of the MTFS period.
 This additional borrowing is being used to fund new build and purchase & repair expenditure.

-The capital schemes contained within the Housing Investment Programme and the capital financing that underpins them feed from the HRA Business Plan and any updates to the plan.
-The key areas of capital spend identified within the HRA Business Plan and the Housing Investment Programme are based on the results of stock condition surveys of existing housing stock plus any proposed new build schemes.
+The capital schemes contained within the Housing Investment Programme and the capital financing that underpins them feed from the HRA Business Plan and any updates to the plan, which will incorporate and new schemes in Vision 2030.
+The key areas of capital spend identified within the HRA Business Plan and the Housing Investment Programme are based on the results of the investment needs of existing housing stock plus any proposed new build schemes.
 The main areas of expenditure cover:

-- Housing Investment Decent Homes and Lincoln Standards Programme, estate regeneration and decarbonisation - Housing Strategy additional affordable housing
+Housing Investment - Decent Homes and Lincoln Standards Programme, estate regeneration and reducing carbon emissions.
+Housing Strategy - Additional affordable housing